Skip to content

 Elements we strip

 Marimo's <marimo-ui-element> wrappers around standalone controls — <marimo-slider>, <marimo-switch>, <marimo-dropdown>, <marimo-radio>, <marimo-number>, <marimo-button> — require a running kernel to be meaningful. marimo-book strips them at preprocess time.
-For static pages, use an anywidget that includes its controls inside the widget itself.
+For static pages, use an anywidget that includes its controls inside the widget itself, opt the page into mode: wasm, or rely on precompute.enabled for discrete-value sliders.

 Example: dartbrains widgets